siliu1/web-proposals/explainers/caretPositionFromPoint-shadow-DOM.md

 indicating current text insertion point.
 However, the spec is vague about the behavior in shadow DOM scenario.

 #### Proposal
-We should introduce another argument `shadowRoots` which is the list of shadow roots which the API can pierce into.
+We should introduce another argument `shadowRoots` which is the list of shadow roots that the API can pierce into.
 The API will look like:

 ```js